COLOUR dice

 Printing with your computer printer on transparent plastic, sealed up with nail polish, has its advantages.
 You would get well-written letters at the press of a button, with fine-tuned colours, no ink blobs.

-There are six die faces of each colour, six die faces of each letter, but they are distributed randomly among all six dice.
-We should get some Javascript to help with that.
+There are six die faces of each colour and six die faces of each letter, but they are distributed randomly among all six dice.